Naming spans and semantic attributes¶

 |SELECT * FROM projects WHERE id = 42||Contains user data |

-To record any additional information, you annotate spans with attributes specific to the operation.
+To record contextual information you annotate spans with attributes that carry data specific to an operation.
 For example, an HTTP endpoint may have such attributes as

 http.method = GET and